isaqueks/naeb/README.md

         * Note: If using JavaScript, create an instance of `SimpleCrud` without generics `<T>`, as it is only allowed in TypeScript.

 * Route management:
-	* By specifying the route directory to UltraX constructor, all routes TypeScript files inside the directory will be used as routes.
+	* By specifying the route directory to NAEB constructor, all routes TypeScript files inside the directory will be used as routes.
     * Example route (`routes/example.ts`):
     ```ts
     import express = require('express');